TeaEngineering/rollingmill/docs/sending-nc-code.md

 - A `"PUF"` prefix triggers full passthrough with zero parsing.
 - **Adds no framing to the bulk channel.** RML-1/G-code bytes arrive at USB unmodified.

+The filter is completely transparent to firmware status.
+LogsRead and LogsWrite do exactly two things: pass bytes straight through, and intercept `\x03<Command>,...;` escape sequences.
+There is no USB status read, no ping, no error check anywhere in the filter.
+The only "error" behaviour is that dialog_canceled causes LogsRead to fast-forward read_pos = data_len (discards the rest of the current write buffer).
+The filter cannot detect firmware rejection of illegal coordinates.

+#### Tool change — ToolInfo escape sequence
+Tool-change interception is data-embedded, not a separate USB command.
+The NC file must contain:

+    \x03ToolInfo,<toolNo>,<XYspeed>,<Zspeed>,<FillPitch>,<ZDown>,<ZUp>,<ZEngPitch>,<ColorBits>,<SpindleRPM>;\n

+rd25dlf64.dll `LogsRead` accumulates bytes after `\x03` until `;`, then calls `LogsDialogToolInfo` which parses the comma-separated fields and shows the "Change Tool" dialog.
+Dialog result codes: 7 = OK/continue, 2 = cancel job.

+#### "Prompt to continue" — NextPage escape sequence

+Same mechanism:

+    \x03NextPage,<pageNumber>;\n

+Shows: "Outputs N Page.
+Change work, please."
+Dialog: 7 = continue, 2 = cancel.

 ---

 ## Operation Bracket — SET 0x1109 (critical)